legendary-code/chaos-studio-web/README.md

 # chaos-studio-web
-A open-source site that lets you explore many interesting strange attractors generated from various equations.
+An open-source site that lets you explore computer-generated art from chaos-theory equations.

 It is currently hosted [here](http://chaos-studio.io).